 UK smaller and mid-capitalisation companies tend to outperform large companies over longer time-frames.
-In addition, the focus on smaller and mid-capitalisation companies offers exposure to a less-efficient and less-well-researched area of the market, which creates opportunities for an actively-managed fund to add value.
+In addition, the focus on smaller and mid-capitalisation companies offers exposure to a less-efficient and less-well-researched area of the market, which creates opportunities for an actively-managed fund to add value (a passively managed fund tries to track the performance of an index and may have an allocation that mirrors the index, whereas an actively managed fund seeks to beat an index and its allocation can vary substantially from it).